'Supergirl' Pilot: 8 Burning Questions Answered

 So it's not sexist?

 But that being said, Kara herself is a likable, perfectly fallible "strong female character," and Melissa Benoist's charming performance helps to give her dimension, even when she falls prey to rom-com cliches.
 And best of all, the representation of women doesn't fall solely on her shoulders, as all of the most important characters are women and all of the most important relationships are between women.
-She's a female superhero, with a female boss, who is best friends with her foster sister, and will soon
+She's a female superhero, with a female boss, who is best friends with her foster sister, and (mild spoiler!) will soon go up against a female villain.
+It passes the Bechdel test with flying colors, and in case it still needs to be said, it's about damn time we had a female-led superhero show.

 Is it as good as The Flash and/or Arrow?